Cluster analysis: Centroid-based clustering

 In centroid-based clustering, each cluster is represented by a central vector, which is not necessarily a member of the data set.
 When the number of clusters is fixed to k, k-means clustering gives a formal definition as an optimization problem: find the k cluster centers and assign the objects to the nearest cluster center, such that the squared distances from the cluster are minimized.

 The optimization problem itself is known to be NP-hard, and thus the common approach is to search only for approximate solutions.
-A particularly well known approximate method is Lloyd's algorithm, often just referred to as "k-means algorithm" (although another algorithm introduced this name).
+A particularly well-known approximate method is Lloyd's algorithm, often just referred to as "k-means algorithm" (although another algorithm introduced this name).
 It does however only find a local optimum, and is commonly run multiple times with different random initializations.
 Variations of k-means often include such optimizations as choosing the best of multiple runs, but also restricting the centroids to members of the data set (k-medoids), choosing medians (k-medians clustering), choosing the initial centers less randomly (k-means++) or allowing a fuzzy cluster assignment (fuzzy c-means).

 Most k-means-type algorithms require the number of clusters – k – to be specified in advance, which is considered to be one of the biggest drawbacks of these algorithms.
-Furthermore, the algorithms prefer clusters of approximately similar size, as they will always assign an object to the nearest centroid.
-This often leads to incorrectly cut borders of clusters (which is not surprising since the algorithm optimizes cluster centers, not cluster borders).
+Furthermore, the algorithms prefer clusters of approximately similar size, as they will always assign an object to the nearest centroid; often yielding improperly cut borders of clusters.
+This happens primarily because the algorithm optimizes cluster centers, not cluster borders.
+Steps involved in the centroid-based clustering algorithm are: